Unity-Technologies/pysolotools/README.md

 ## Introduction

-pysolotools is a python package for managing the solo format data.
+pysolotools is a python package for managing the solo dataset.
 It helps to perform following tasks:

 - Parse SOLO datasets generated with Unity Perception.